-Despite COVID-19 and hazardous wildfire smoke, during 2020-2021 we sampled pinniped abundance and predation in the BON tailrace and found that: CSL abundance was similar to the 2019-2020 reporting period, SSL abundance remained constant with high numbers, and predation on ESA and other runs of salmon and fish species now predominantly occurs by SSL and is similar to recent years.
-Below we explore the data in reference to previous years and discuss emerging trends.
+Pinniped abundance sampling during 2021-2022 revealed that CSL and high SSL abundance was similar to the 2020-2021 reporting period, and predation on ESA and other runs of salmon and fish species now predominantly occurs by SSL.
+Below we explore the data in reference to previous years and discuss emerging and continuing trends.